vjurwa/My-resume-/Resume.md

 the better achievement of the organization.
 Experience
 • OCT2019 - DEC 2019
-Zia UddinCollege of Physiotherapy (Officer Assistant)
+Ziauddin College of Physiotherapy (Officer Assistant)
 • Jan2022 - March 2022
-Global Business Industry (Customer Representative) Educatjon
+Global Business Industry (Customer Representative) Education
 • BA from "Sir Syed Govt Girls College" in 2019.
 • Intermediate from "Sir Syed Govt Girls College" in 2013.
 • Matriculation In Science from "Naveed Public Secondary School" in